Compare DHI & DAL Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

 |---|---|---|

-With operations in 126 markets across 36 states, D.R.
-Horton is the leading homebuilder in the United States.
-It mainly builds single-family detached homes (87% of home sales revenue) and offers products to entry-level, move-up, luxury buyers, and active adults.
+D.R.
+Horton is the largest homebuilder in the United States with operations in 126 markets across 36 states.
+D.R.
+Horton mainly builds single-family homes (over 90% of home sales revenue) and offers products to entry-level, move-up, luxury buyers, and active adults.
 The company offers homebuyers mortgage financing and title agency services through its financial services segment.
+The firm has majority ownership of Forestar Group, a publicly traded residential lot development company.
 D.R.
-Horton's headquarters are in Arlington, Texas, and it manages six regional segments across the United States.
+Horton's headquarters are in Arlington, Texas.

 Atlanta-based Delta Air Lines is one of the world's largest airlines, with a network of over 300 destinations in more than 50 countries.
 Delta operates a hub-and-spoke network, where it gathers and distributes passengers across the globe through its biggest hubs in Atlanta, New York, Salt Lake City, Detroit, Seattle, and Minneapolis-St. Paul.
 Delta has historically earned most of its international revenue and profits from flying passengers over the Atlantic Ocean.